 At Harrison’s Poa annua/bent high-end club in Massachusetts, his choice is solid deep-tine aerification, going 8 to 10 inches deep without pulling plugs, once in July and again in August.

-Even with all these tools, when all is said and done, a superintendent can’t prevent, but can only deal with, turfgrass’s worst attack: a thunderstorm followed by sun and 95 degrees.
+Even with all of these tools, when all is said and done, a superintendent can’t prevent — but can only deal with — turfgrass’s worst attack: a thunderstorm followed by sun and 95 degrees.

 “You get half an inch of rain and it’s humid and you cook your roots and then you’re done, left managing a compromised root system,” Latshaw says.

 “You depend on foliar feeding programs, light and frequent applications, because the root system is compromised.
 You do a lot of syringing.
 You’ve got to know where your roots are,” Latshaw says.

 “In early May to June, you can run drier numbers because the root system is deeper,” he adds.
 “Later, the roots aren’t as deep and so you go with light and frequent applications — especially if the scenario is that pathology is working on the root system. ...
 Your soil temperature always follows soil moisture.
 It’s an inverse relationship.”